cholloway84/Azure---SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I set up a small, controlled environment in Azure to attract and observe potential cyber threats.
+I collected data from different parts of this environment and sent it to a central system where it could be analyzed.
+Using Microsoft Sentinel, I created visual maps of the attacks, set up alerts for suspicious activity, and tracked incidents.

+To measure the effectiveness of security measures, I first recorded some security metrics in an unsecured environment over 24 hours.
+Then, I applied security enhancements, measured the metrics again for another 24 hours, and compared the results.
+The metrics we'll look at include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)